Jon Reiss: Film

-Reiss graduated with a bachelor's degree in economics, Magna Cum Laude at the University of California, Berkeley and earned a Master in Fine Arts in Film and Television Production at the University of California, Los Angeles.
+Originally from Los Gatos, Reiss studied economics at the University of California, Berkeley and earned a Master in Fine Arts in Film and Television Production at the University of California, Los Angeles.

 He started working in film in 1981 with Target Video until 1983, where he worked on numerous documentaries about the West Coast punk scene, many of which were titled "Underground Forces".
 Bands and artists he documented include Black Flag, Dead Kennedys, Circle Jerks, T.S.O.L., Z'EV, Johanna Went, The Cramps and Iggy Pop.
 He traveled extensively in Europe screening the work and filming European punk rock bands in the early primitive years of video projection.

 From 1983 to 1990 he made five documentaries about the performance group Survival Research Laboratories.
 He also wrote, produced and directed the short narrative film A Bitter Message of Hopeless Grief (1988) featuring the group's anthropomorphic robots.
 Baited Trap (1985) was Reiss' first short film narrative made during his first year at UCLA Film School.

 In 1992 Reiss directed the music video for "Happiness in Slavery" by Nine Inch Nails, which included Bob Flanagan.
 It won awards at the Chicago International Film Festival, Golden Gate Competition at the San Francisco International Film Festival and was voted Top Ten by The Village Voice Critics Poll for Best Music Video.
 It was banned from MTV.
 He went on to direct music videos for Slayer, Danzig, The Black Crowes, Type O Negative, Kottonmouth Kings and others.
 In 1995 the Toronto International Film Festival curated a retrospective of his music videos.